 Compete the online entry form and be sure to include the following information:

 At the end of the submission form, you will be able to submit your completed online application and pay the submission processing fee.
-If you are interested in the IndieCade Scholarship program, you must apply and wait your your acceptance notice before you submit your entry.
+If you are interested in the IndieCade Submission Fee Assistance program, you must apply and wait for your your acceptance notice before you submit your entry.
 More information about the Submission Fee Assistance can be found at: http://www.indiecade.com/Submissions/scholarship

 The submission processing fees are applied directly to costs associated with the submission and reviewing process, including: